How badly does CIBC want to solve its Caribbean problem?

 The division had been a slow-burning fire inside the bank for several years.
 That fire became a blaze right before he was named CEO in September, 2014.

-In May of that year, CIBC took a $420-million writedown on the division, and by the end of the year more than half of CIBC's total gross impaired loans – that is, loans the bank believed would likely not be repaid – were housed in a tiny cluster of sun-drenched islands.
-Meanwhile, the division contributed only 4 per cent profit of the bank's total revenues.
+In May of that year, CIBC took a $420-million writedown on the division, and by the end of that fiscal year, more than half of CIBC's total gross impaired loans – that is, loans the bank believed would likely not be repaid – were housed in a tiny cluster of sun-drenched islands.
+Meanwhile, the division contributed only 4 per cent profit of the bank's total revenue.

-This week, investors finally got some insight into what Mr. Dodig might do, with CIBC confirming it is weighing whether to spinoff FirstCaribbean and list it on an U.S. stock exchange, which would allow it to reduce its nearly 92 per cent stake.
+This week, investors finally got some insight into what Mr. Dodig might do, with CIBC confirming it is weighing whether to spin off FirstCaribbean and list it on a U.S. stock exchange, which would allow it to reduce its nearly 92-per-cent stake.

 The crucial question is whether investors will show any love.
 The odds seem long: A U.S. listing could be a hard sell.
 Jamaica's National Commercial Bank tried something similar, but ultimately pulled the offering in 2016.

-CIBC had tried an outright sale of FirstCaribbean but got nowhere.
+CIBC has tried an outright sale of FirstCaribbean but got nowhere.
 Talks with Trinidad-based Republic Bank resulted in nothing but lowball offers, according to people familiar with the negotiations.
+The U.S. spinoff seems like a last-ditch effort.

 FirstCaribbean is certainly in much better shape than it was.
-The bank started slashing costs a few years back by consolidating back offices and shedding close to 15 per cent of its workforce.
+The bank started slashing costs a few years back by consolidating back offices and shedding close to 15 per cent of its work force.
 Once Mr. Dodig took over the parent bank, he sent Gary Brown down to Barbados to do even more heavy lifting – the assumption being that Mr. Brown would polish FirstCarribean for a sale after his success unloading some U.S. capital markets businesses to Oppenheimer in 2007.
 He also helped clean up CIBC's structured credit portfolio during the financial crisis.

 Last year FirstCaribbean posted a $142-million (U.S.) profit, and gross impaired loans have fallen to one-third of CIBC's total.
 Its thinly-traded shares are up almost 40 per cent since the start of 2016 on the Barbados Stock Exchange.